thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
+* see if using graphviz instead of networkx to compute layout is faster
 * add picture and documentation to the knn feature
 * when loading the acronyms, see if any acronym dict value is matched by an acronym key and tell it to the user
 * refactor a bit the way optimal score is computed to allow printing of the inner mechanism and debugging